brianduff/penguin/Readme.md

 http_access deny client_001 domains_001
 ```

+Because we're regenerating the configuration anyway, we don't bother to convert these to allow rules,
+instead we just omit the directives altogether.

 The implementation also stores its wn configuration data in json format in a separate directory, e.g.:

 `/etc/penguin/conf/clients.json`